coffee8cat/Elden-language/README.md

 ## Grammar rules of Elden Language:

-All grammar rules are described in picture below using ... :
+All grammar rules are described in picture below using [BNF Playground](https://bnfparser.firebaseapp.com/) :

 ![picture](pictures//Grammar_rules.png)